-SEEK have released an update on Australia’s highest-paying jobs 2018 vs 2013 and it is satisfying to see that a few high paying roles in construction have emerged in the top 10.
+SEEK has released an update on Australia’s highest-paying jobs in 2018 vs 2013 and it is satisfying to see that a few high-paying roles in construction have emerged in the top 10.
+What sort of construction salary can you expect?

 What is the best career opportunity in construction?

-Project Management and Management are the clear forerunners in construction jobs.
+Project management, contract administration, site management and building estimating are the clear forerunners in construction jobs.
 Even with a slowing of the mining sector, opportunities continue to flourish for these positions within the construction sector.

 The average salary for construction project managers is $124,603.
 This actually outperforms the average salary for engineering project managers which is $120,775.